 ”.

-20 On the date as at which this compilation was prepared, the Wills Amendment Act 2007 s.
-25, which gives effect to Sch.
-1 cl.
-7, had not come into operation.
-It reads as follows:

-“

-25. Consequential amendments to other Acts

-Schedule 1 has effect.

-”.

-Schedule 1 cl.
-7 reads as follows:

-“

-Schedule 1 — Consequential amendments to other Acts

-[s.
-25]

-“

-7. Supreme Court Act 1935 amended

-(1) The amendment in this clause is to the Supreme Court Act 1935.

-(2) Section 171(1)(c) is amended by inserting after “Court” —

-“

-or depositing a will or instrument under section 44 of the Wills Act 1970

-”.

-”.

-21 This Act has a retrospective amendment effective from 1 May 2005 see the Acts Amendment (Justice) Act 2008 s.
+20 This Act has a retrospective amendment effective from 1 May 2005 see the Acts Amendment (Justice) Act 2008 s.
 24. The effect of this retrospective amendment has not been included in this document.
 To see the provision as amended by the retrospective amendment see the document as at 31 Mar 2008.